 Beauty, quiet and calm in a place brimming with history.
 A warm welcome and family cooking.
 Welcome to Christelle Marie Amélie and Benoît de Courcy's hotel.

-Although the decor of the 16 bedrooms at the Hotel The Originals Le Domaine de Mestré is especially meticulous, there is no particular style.
+Although the decor of the 16 bedrooms at Le Domaine de Mestré, The Originals Relais is especially meticulous, there is no particular style.
 Owner Marie Amélie explains: “Most of the hotel decor is the result of years of family living across different eras.
 It’s all designed to make this a nice place to live.”
 Whether you visit alone, with a partner or the family, you’re sure to find your bedroom combines old-fashioned charm and modern comforts with beautiful living spaces and views over the courtyard or centuries-old trees in the park.

 - Non smoking room